swcarpentry/git-novice/04-open.md

 there are two kinds of open license for software, and half a dozen for data and publications.
 For software,
-people can choose between the [GNU Public License](http://opensource.org/licenses/GPL-3.0) (GPL) on the one hand, and licenses like the [MIT](http://opensource.org/licenses/MIT) and [BSD](http://opensource.org/licenses/BSD-2-Clause) licenses on the other.
+people can choose between the [GNU General Public License](http://opensource.org/licenses/GPL-3.0) (GPL) on the one hand, and licenses like the [MIT](http://opensource.org/licenses/MIT) and [BSD](http://opensource.org/licenses/BSD-2-Clause) licenses on the other.
 All of these licenses allow unrestricted sharing and modification of programs,